Skip to main content

 Chapter Summary

 The chapter then focuses on the carbonic acid/bicarbonate buffering system, a primary mechanism for pH regulation in blood and cells.
-Through a series of interrelated reactions involving CO₂, H₂CO₃, H₃O⁺, and HCO₃⁻, the system is shown to adjust pH rapidly.
+Through a series of interrelated reactions involving CO₂, H₂CO₃, H₃O⁺, and HCO₃⁻, the system is shown to rapidly adjust pH.
 The effective pKa of the system, derived from the ratio of CO₂ and bicarbonate, explains how the buffer is primed to neutralize metabolic acids.
 At the same time, respiratory and renal adjustments fine-tune the pH balance.

 Additional biological buffers, including the phosphate system and proteins, are discussed.
 Although the phosphate buffer plays a minor role in blood due to its low concentration, it is vital in other cellular contexts.
 Proteins, especially abundant ones like hemoglobin, also contribute to buffering through their ionizable side chains.